pnsn/GFAST/ShakeAlertBranch.md

 Used in unit tests.
 I suspect that functionality may need to be re-implemented in current library equivalents.
 Could not find any mention of this in code, so may be obsolete.
 Not part of ShakeAlert install.

+#### - libcurl

+Used only in gfast2web in uw directory.
+Ubuntu libcurl4-gnutls-dev.

 ## Additional ShakeAlert dependencies